 Summer property season

 When the weather heats up, we see a shift towards a sellers’ market.
 This means fewer properties for sale, which is less likely to drive up property prices.
 For those looking for a first home or to buy property on a strict budget, these market conditions could be ideal.
+Additionally, buyers should be aware of lenders mortgage insurance, which typically applies when a deposit is less than 20 percent, adding to the overall cost of purchasing a home.

 If you are looking to sell property, this may mean you want to avoid the summer holidays to maximise your property value.